Loukious/TikTokStreamKeyGenerator/README.md

 - Have TikTok LIVE studio access or Live access (use spoofing if you don't have access to TikTok LIVE studio)

 ## Installation
-Either use the provided executable or follow the steps below to run the script.
+Either download and use the provided exe from [here](https://github.com/Loukious/TikTokStreamKeyGenerator/releases/latest) or follow the steps below to run the script.
 Ensure you have Python and PIP working.
 In the command line, install the required packages using the following command (run the command in the same directory as the script):
 ```bash